Sad Stat Highlights How Bad NFL's London Matchups Have Been

-Sad stat highlights how bad NFL’s London matchups have been originally appeared on NBC Sports Chicago
+Sad stat highlights how bad NFL’s London matchups have been originally appeared on NBC Sports Boston

 London has hosted almost two seasons worth of NFL games, but it has seen far from the league’s best.